gfontenot/wishboard/readme.md

 #Wishboard - A Wishlist generated from [Pinboard][]

-Pretty basic.
-Just go to `wishboard.co/<pinboard-user-name>` to see a list of items you have marked with the tag "want".
-No signup.
-Works off parsing the public JSON feed for the user.
-See an example [here][my_wishboard]
+Viewing an existing wishlish is simple.
+Just go to `wishboard.co/<pinboard-user-name>` to see a list of items the user has marked with the tag "want".
+It works by parsing the public JSON feed for the user.
+See an example [here][my_wishboard].

+Getting your wishlist displayed on Wishboard is nearly as simple.
+If you have a [Pinboard][] account, just start tagging items with `want`.
+They will automatically show up at Wishboard.
+If you want to get super fancy, you can use [markdown][] in the notes field, and it will be displayed correctly on Wishboard.
+Adding too much markup isn't recommended, but it can be handy to set up an external link, or add `em`, or `strong` to a bit of text.

 Design inspired by [Brett Terpstra][]'s _fantastic_ custom pinboard stylesheet (available [here][bt-pinboard]).